8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ## Animating a Canvas
 The area that you draw on a Canvas is called a `frame`.
 A frame is a completely independent drawing surface with the same dimensions as the Pixel grid.
-Canvases can have multiple frames, and if multiple frames are set, the Canvas will cycle through each one on each refresh.
+Canvases can have multiple frames, and if multiple frames are set, the Canvas will cycle through each one on each update.
 This lets you create and control animated images in a manner similar to [Section Animations](animation.md).

-**Note:** The time between frames is the same as the Maestro's refresh rate.
+You can set the amount of time (in milliseconds) between frames using `set_frame_timing(milliseconds)`.

-You can specify the number of frames in `Section::set_canvas()`.
+You can specify the number of frames when calling `Section::set_canvas()`.
 Omitting this value defaults to a single frame.
 You can also change the number of frames in an existing Canvas using `set_num_frames()`, but bear in mind this will delete the current frame set.

 ### Switching Frames
 When using one of the `draw()` methods (detailed under [Drawing Shapes](#drawing-shapes)), drawing occurs on the current active frame, which you can find using `get_current_frame_index()`.
 Using `set_current_frame_index()` changes the active frame to the specified frame, causing any new actions to modify that frame instead.
 You can also quickly jump between frames using `next_frame()`, which jumps to the next available frame (or the first frame if you're currently on the last frame).